jhallen/joes-sandbox/pcb/dash/readme.md

 series of wires or labels in a structured way.
 This is basically impossible to do without a grid.

+### Selecting the sheet size

+There is a command:

+    size a     Select A size sheet

+The default size is b.

+An annoying limitation is that you can not reduce the size of a non-empty drawing.

 ### Menus

 When you are in no other mode, right click to bring up menus of all